vesperfi/lib-js/README.md

 - `getAddress()`: Gets the address of the pool contract.
 - `getAssetAddress()`: Gets the address of the deposit asset contract.
 - `getStrategyAddresses()`: Gets the addresses of the strategy contracts.
+- `getStrategyInfo(address)`: Gets the name and version of the given strategy contract.
 - `getPoolRewardsAddress()`: Gets the address of the PoolRewards contract.
+- `getPoolVersion()`: Gets the internal version of pool contract.

 - `getBalance()`: Gets the user's balance of pool tokens.
 - `getAssetBalance()`: Gets the user's balance of deposit assets.
 - `getDepositedBalance()`: Gets the user's balance of pool tokens in deposit asset.
-- `getWithdrawTimelock()`: Gets the time when the withdraw lock will expire in ms or 0 if unlocked.
+- `getWithdrawTimelock()`: Gets the time in ms until the withdraw lock will expire for the user.

 - `hasVspRewards()`: Checks if the pool has VSP rewards.
 - `getVspRewardsRate()`: Gets the VSP rewards rate in VSP/sec.